A passion for the web and clean code.

 Apollo Server 4 Serverless GraphQL Upload

-posted on 20 March 2023 in programming
+posted on 20 March 2023 in engineering

 Apollo Server 4 changed the way we integrate with Serverless functions, the apollo-server-lambda project is no longer part of the core package, being replaced with @as-integrations/aws-lambda.
 With this change it’s no longer obvious how we can use Express middleware like graphql-upload for serverless functions, but it is still possible using the @vendia/serverless-express project.
 This article will focus on AWS Lambda integrations, but the solution should be just as relevant for any of the cloud providers (using the appropriate apollo-server-integrations package).